nikonst/Java/JSP/README.md

 ## JSP
+Two JSP examples:
-A JSP example: reading an XML file and displaying it’s content.
+1. Reading an XML file and displaying it’s content.
+2. Querying a DataBAse and displaying it’s content the rows retrieved.